When to worry about ALT levels?

 - Can Liver Function Tests be Normal with Cirrhosis?

-When to worry about ALT levels (according to your sex and age):
+When to worry about ALT levels (according to your gender and age):

 The reference ranges for normal ALT levels also vary from laboratory to laboratory.

 Also, Some studies suggest that ALT levels may be slightly higher in people with abdominal obesity.
-So, these three variants (age, sex, and abdominal obesity) should be considered.
+So, these three variants (age, gender, and abdominal obesity) should be considered.

 Below, The reference range of normal ALT levels by the famous medical laboratory (LabCorp®).